linkspreed/Linkspreed_Drive/Special_Works.md

+### 09.05.2023 (announcement Linkspreed Drive)
+- 🔗🚀Exciting news!
+We temporarily redirect Linkspreed Drive to our new Cloud ShareNode while we're designing a plan for it.👀 Have you tried our new ShareNode yet?
+Let us know your thoughts! #cloudstorage #LinkSpreedDrive #ShareNode #feedback

 ### 06.04.2023 (announcement Linkspreed Drive)
 - 📁🔗 Want to share files effortlessly?
 Look no further than #Linkspreed Drive v3.1.0!
 With enhanced security features, you can safely send and receive sensitive documents in a snap! 🔒📨